-Later, from when your baby is 3 – 4 months old, it will be easier for you to tell which breast she wants.
+Later, when your baby is 3 – 4 months old, it will be easier for you to tell which breast she wants.

 What to do during the baby’s first few days?

-During their first few days, babies can have different behaviours.
+During their first few days, babies can have different behaviors.
 A common one is to stay at one single breast side for a long time, but they may also need to go from one breast side to the other continuously.
 Both are normal, so the important thing is to see what your baby wants to do.